 In Tibetan Ayurveda, there are four levels of intervention with increasing levels of invasiveness.
 According to this system, herbal medicine is considered to be a second level approach and body therapies fall within both the second and third levels.
 The most familiar of the therapeutic interventions also fall into level two or three.
 This begs the question: What are contained in levels one and four?
 As I want to address level one exclusively, I shall only say that level four has to do with spiritual medicine, the deepest medicine of all.
 Level one is the least invasive, but in fact, the most fundamental to our daily health and well-being.
 Level one interventions are about LIFESTYLE.

-At the Be Well Expo on September 29 and 30 in Los Angeles, Melanie and I shall be presenting participants with an array of first level health practices which are quite simple but effective in both preventative and curative ways.
+At the Be Well Expo on September 29 and 30 in Los Angeles, Melanie and I presented participants with an array of first level health practices which are quite simple but effective in both preventative and curative ways.
 We’d like to go over four of these techniques specifically from the tradition of Ayurveda.
 They all involve the skillful use of oil, and most specifically, organic cold-pressed sesame oil.

 Also known as oil pulling, when it comes to oral hygiene, I cannot speak enough about its benefits.
 Of course, sources have talked about detoxification and I don’t know how many people really experience this or only wish they did.